Message us or call us on

 Having started in the first true capital of Andalucía, you end in its last.
 Your guide will piece together the story of the Alhambra's rise, fall and rebirth as the citadel passed between the hands of Moors, Christians, Napoleonic troops and the marginalised edges of Granada's society.
 You'll have time to explore the labyrinthine streets of the Albaicín under your own steam.
 The old Moorish Quarter has some of the best viewpoints of the city.
 Finish in style with tickets to what we think is the city's best flamenco show.

 Depending on your flight or train time, you might have time to explore Granada a bit more.
-A good place to start is the soaring Renaissance-era cathedral, a potent symbol of the changing of the guard between Muslim and Spanish Granada.
-Or at least it would have been, had it not taken over 180 years to finish.
-You could also visit the cave houses and museum of Sacromonte, where Roma gypsies imbued the neighbourhood with their own cultural flourishes.
+A good place to start is the soaring Renaissance-era cathedral, a potent symbol of the changing of the guard between Muslim and Spanish Granada or the cave houses and museum of Sacromonte.
 Head to the station or airport to return home, or if you want to extend your walking holiday with a few days on the Cabo de Gata coast, please take a look at the Inn to Inn Plus itinerary below.
 Note that flights/international travel are not included in this holiday.